digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 2.0.4
+  * The About-Dialog now refreshes the ddcutil version info on each invocation.
 * 2.0.3
   * Reduce the number of writes to VDU NVRAM by sliders, spinners, and ambient brightness adjustments.
     * Slider and spin-box controls now only update the VDU when adjustments become slow or stop (when